Foto: travelview - stock.adobe.com

 Museums, music and leisure-time marvels in and around Frankfurt

-Frankfurt Rhine-Main offers a great range of choices when it comes to spending your leisure time in a rewarding manner – be it museums, culture, sports or theme parks.
-There’s something for everyone.
+Frankfurt Rhine-Main offers a wide range of opportunities to leisure time - be it museums, culture, sports or theme parks, culture, sport or theme parks.
+There‘s something for everyone.

-Below we have compiled an overview of some of the main attractions the region has to offer you and your family.
-It does not claim to be complete, but simply to whet your appetite to go out and find out for yourself what suits you best.
+Below is an overview of some of the main attractions the region has to offer you and your family.
+It is not intended to be exhaustive, but simply to whet your appetite to get out and see what suits you best.

 GENERAL OVERVIEW OF CULTURE OF THE REGION